Skin Cancer Clinic

 Our skin cancer clinic performs biopsies and excisions by appointment only

 Our GP’s are trained in early detection, diagnosis, treatment and ongoing management of all types of skin cancer.
+This service is not bulk billed and charged privately on the day.

 At Belrose Medical Centre, we believe that ‘Prevention is better than cure and an early detection of skin cancer can Save Your Life’